Xubu6/mlb_pitch_data/README.md

 ## Environment/Code Setup

-For the client side app, we are using Python with the Django framework to visualize our data.
+The client side app was built with Django + basic HTML + CSS to visualize our data.
 Below you can find the required installations for Mac OS:

 * Python3: `brew install python`
 * Django: `pip install django`